 Ask any parent if their child loves hearing stories, especially at bedtime, and the answer will likely be a resounding yes.
-The good thing for parents is that there are plenty of resources for you to find new books for your kids to read.
-To get started, try these sites for finding free online books for kids.
+The good thing for parents is that there are plenty of resources for you to find free books for your kids to read.
+To get started, try these sites for finding free online books for kids, which is a mix of sites where you can download free ebooks for kids, PDFs, and places where you can filter books by the ages they’re targeted for, then read them directly from the site!

 Part of the popular Internet Archive organization, Open Library houses a large collection of more than 22,000 books for kids that can be read online for free.
 All it takes to grab these free books is to have a parent sign up at the Internet Archive (free) to receive instant access to all books.